 7. Shaved Head

 A shortcut method for taking care of hair is by removing it from the equation completely.
 This can be a time-saver if you are a working mom and every minute counts.

 Do not use any product meant for adults as they can be harsh on your baby’s skin.
 Baby products are specially designed, keeping their skin’s sensitivity in mind.
 Buy only tearless shampoos as they do not cause any harm even if it trickles down to her eyes.

 9. Extra Care for Long Hair

 If you decide to let your baby’s hair grow, you need to be vigilant.
 Baby hair needs to be trimmed, oiled and kept clean.
-Do not leave oil on baby ‘s hair for a long time as this would attract dirt and dust.
-Also, avoid tight hair bands or tight clipping of the hair as you baby may not able to communicate any discomfort that she may experience.
+Do not leave the oil on your baby ‘s hair for a long time as this would attract dirt and dust.
+Also, avoid tight hairbands or tight clipping of the hair as your baby may not able to communicate any discomfort that she may experience.